So far, we've covered most of the basic commands in C.

 }

-In the case of the printf function, add a () after printf and
+In the case of the printf function, you need to put parentheses after printf.

 The sum function can be called in the same way.

-However, in the case of the sum function, the argument is void, so there is no information to pass.
+However, in the case of the sum function, the argument is void, so there's no information to pass.

 The following program is an example of calling the sum function from the main function.